Key Takeaways

 Ad Revenue Pros

-• As a general rule, when your traffic grows, your ad revenue grows.
+• As a general rule, when your website traffic and user base grow, your ad revenue grows.

-• Programmatic technology has made the buying and selling of digital ads mostly automatic and much easier for publishers.
+• Programmatic technology has made the buying and selling of digital ads mostly automatic and much easier for publishers to reach a broader audience.

-• Publishers are in control of dozens of factors that can increase their ad revenue and assure a recurring revenue stream.
+• Publishers are in control of dozens of factors that can increase their digital ad revenue and ensure a stable revenue stream.

 Ad Revenue Cons

-• Until you have a large amount of traffic, ad revenue remains relatively small.
+• Until you have a large audience, ad revenue remains relatively small compared to other revenue models.

 • Yield optimization amounts to at least one full-time job, if not more.
-And that's time that most publishers do not have.
+And that's time and resources that most publishers do not have to dedicate to managing ad placements, yield management, and optimizing their advertising space.

-• Every dollar that flows through the system gets a cut taken out of it by various players: demand-side platforms (DSPs), ad servers, supply-side platforms (SSPs), and more.
-That means you get less.
+• Every dollar that flows through the system gets a cut taken out of it by various players: demand-side platforms (DSPs), ad servers, ad networks, supply-side platforms (SSPs), and more.
+That means you get less of the total advertising revenue pie.

 The Subscription Model